The Little Foxes (film): Plot

+When Alexandra accuses childhood friend, David Hewitt, a journalist for the local newspaper, of not liking anyone in her family, he teases her saying he likes one person — her papa.
+Bidding her farewell at the train station as she leaves to pick up her father, he instructs her to open her eyes to circumstances surrounding her and to “think for yourself.”
+On her trip, he encourages her to widen her world, speak to strangers, and go beyond the societal conventions for women.
+Realizing that she will resent him for revealing truths about her unsavory family, he gently prods her to increase awareness.
+On another occasion, when asked by Regina whether he is courting her daughter, David replies that at present he is not declaring his intention, but that if he decides to do so, he will not care whether or not she approves.

-Oscar, having married and abused the sweet-souled, fragile, now-alcoholic Birdie to acquire her family's plantation and its cotton fields, now schemes to consolidate the family wealth by a marriage between his son, Leo, and Alexandra, but neither Horace nor Regina like the idea.
+Oscar, having married and abused the sweet-souled, fragile, now-alcoholic Birdie only to acquire her family's plantation, Lionnet, and its rich cotton fields, now schemes to consolidate the family wealth by an incestous marriage between his son, Leo, and Alexandra, but neither Horace, Birdie nor Regina like the idea.

+When Horace dislikes the proposal to invest in the cotton mill, Regina continues to press him, making him aware of her mercenary motives for asking him to return home.
 While the two of them argue upstairs, the brothers find an alternative.
 Leo, a teller at the bank, will “borrow” Horace's railroad bonds from his safe deposit box.
 They will use them as security for the construction, returning them long before it is time to clip the coupons.
-Gloating, Ben tells a furious, bewildered Regina they don't need her.
-Horace overhears.
-He is glad not to be a part of wrecking the town.
-Regina's anger is icy cold: “I hope you die soon,” she says.
-Distraught, Alexandra tells her father not to listen.
+Gloating, Ben tells a furious and bewildered Regina they don't need her.

-After an impromptu trip to the bank, Horace discovers that the bonds are missing.
-When he tells Regina what happened, she is delighted at having a scandal to hold over her brothers' heads, until Horace tells her he will say he lent the bonds to Leo, on her behalf.
-He is changing his will, leaving the bonds to Regina and everything else to Alexandra.
-She admits to Horace she never loved him, and only married him for money, and the bitter, ugly words bring on a heart attack.
-He spills his medicine, and Regina sits, motionless, as he staggers to the stairs and collapses halfway up.
-Now Regina rushes to him, calling for the servants to take him to his room and go for Doctor Sloan.
-Horace dies leaving no one to contradict Regina if she accuses her brothers of theft.
-She forces them to give her 75% ownership of the business.
-A bewildered Alexandra overhears this.
-“What was Poppa doing on the staircase?”
-Ben accepts the deal philosophically.
-As they leave, he agrees with Alexandra, “What was Horace doing on the stairs?”